Stirling-Tools/Stirling-PDF/README.md

 autoPipeline:
   outputFolder: /output # Directory for auto-pipeline outputs.

-# Automatically Generated Settings (Do Not Edit Directly)
-AutomaticallyGenerated:
-  key: example
 ```

 There is an additional config file ``/configs/custom_settings.yml`` were users familiar with java and spring application.properties can input their own settings on-top of Stirling-PDFs existing ones